treyhunner/treyhunner.github.com/source/_posts/2013-09-27-singledispatch-json-serializer.md

 {% gist 6734816 example.py %}

 As you can see, it's fairly easy to extend the encoder to understand serialization rules for new data types.

+The impementation is fairly simple, albeit a hack:

+{% gist 6734816 json_singledispatch.py %}

 This code is intended as a proof-of-concept to demonstrate the power of single-dispatch generic functions.
-The implementation can be found in [a gist on Github][].
+Feel free to use it however you like.

 ## Related Links